 Now, if we’d look at the response time, it averaged at 521ms.
 As VPS is a bare server without any optimizations, this time is very good.
 Just imagine the performance when a few optimization tools come into play.

-Lastly, the provider’s data centers are located in 3 locations – Lansing (US,) Phoenix (US,) and Amsterdam (EU.)
-This way, you can fight latency by choosing the server closes to your audience.
+Lastly, the provider’s data centers are located in 3 locations - Lansing (US,) Phoenix (US,) and Amsterdam (EU.)
+This way, you can fight latency by choosing the server closest to your audience.

 In sum, Liquid Web might be the best web hosting for developers when it comes to performance.
 You get a 100% uptime guarantee and quite speedy services, which can be improved even further.